Mil152/mil152.github.io/_pages/about.md

 News
 ======
+**September 1, 2024**
+My summer internship as a Machine Learning Engineer Intern at Schrödinger has just wrapped up, filled with immense learning and contributions, especially in enhancing our AutoML library's training and inference speeds.
+Immense thanks to the entire ML team for their invaluable mentorship.
+Excited to leverage this enriched cloud-native MLOps experience in future machine learning ventures!

+**June 15, 2024**
+We are excited to announce the first major milestone for **[JaxLayerLumos](https://github.com/Mil152/JaxLayerLumos)**, our JAX-based framework for optical simulations, which offers a lightweight, flexible, and fast alternative to traditional software, enabling complex simulations with features like gradient calculations and angled incidence support, now available for the optics and photonics community.

 **March 15, 2024**
 Exciting times ahead as the [LayerLumos](https://github.com/Mil152/LayerLumos) project celebrates hitting its first major milestone, earning rave reviews from the open-source community.
 Here's to a year brimming with innovation and fruitful collaboration!